textlint/textlint/README.md

 textlint --rule no-todo README.md
 ```

-:memo: We recommended to use `.textlintrc` instead of `--rule` or `--rulesdir`.
+:memo: We recommended using `.textlintrc` to specify rules instead of `--rule` or `--rulesdir` flags.
-`.textlintrc` is suitable format to maintain rules.
+Your `.textlintrc` is a great way to maintain your rules.

 ## CLI

-See command help
+Run `textlint -h` for information on how to use the CLI.

 ```
 $ textlint -h